-Improve the performance of your steam system with our steam trap solutions
+Improve the performance of your steam system

 Our wireless steam trap monitoring solutions enable remote monitoring of trap performance with real-time notifications and alerts for performance and safety issues.
 Integration with our cloud-based dashboard, analysis and reporting services provides an “out of the box” solution.

 Monitoring of the physical parameters of a stream trap is key to understanding its performance.
 Our steam trap monitor provides real-time performance measurement and integration with analytics that enable you to act upon changes in performance – both on short and long timescales.

 Every trap will have specified (as designed) behaviour model and a corresponding real-world performance envelope.
 Detailed monitoring permits one to be mapped onto the other, building up a picture of the real-world performance of the device.
 Rapid changes in performance can be indicative of localised or remote failure, while change over time can provide indication of degradation needing to be addressed by maintenance.
 Remote temperature sensing probes permit (at a minimum) the steam and condensate sides of the trap to be monitored.
 Temperature monitoring provides the most immediate and easily interpreted assessment of the performance of the trap – particularly the identification of traps that are either failing to pass condensate properly or are passing an unexpectedly high level of steam.
 Onboard precision vibration and orientation sensing enable monitoring of movement on fine and large scales indicating internal mechanical failures or external problems such as water hammer.
 Acoustic sensing permits identification of problems local to and adjacent to the monitor, such as high velocity steam and hammer in pipes that may not even be directly connected to the trap being monitored.